 Overclocking is the process of increasing the frequency and speed of your processor beyond the factory default settings.
 This can give your PC a big performance boost, but you must be extremely cautious because entire PCs have gone up in flames as a result of consumers overclocking them too much or being negligent.

-Depending on which program you used to overclock in the first place, you may be able to restore your CPU’s rate and frequency to its original level.
 Although Intel and AMD have their own software for overclocking CPUs, there are dozens of others to pick from.
 Stop overclocking your computer and observe if the BSOD reappears.

 Solution 2: Use Windows Driver Verifier

 Driver Verifier is a built-in program in the Windows Operating System that checks Windows kernel-mode and graphic drivers for any unauthorized function calls or other procedures that could corrupt system files.
-We will discover any unsigned drivers that are not provided by Microsoft and attempt to verify or delete them using this way.

 Step 1: Open Verifier as an administrator by going to the Windows Menu and typing in Verifier.